ikcDevelopment/eagleHub/readme.md

 Viajes	                    501050	601050	    701050
 Papel	                    501051	601051	    701051

-Read the annotations in postman.
-Because of the way I design the endpoints the user is going to be able to run most of the requirements, simplified in just one end point.
+**Read the annotations in postman**.
+Because of the way I design the endpoints and service the user is going to be able to run most of the requirements, simplified in just one end point.